-By employing header field shuffling and packet segmenting modules, we optimize the input traffic for fine-tuning.
+\textbf{Incorporating Diverse Task Labels.} By employing header field shuffling and packet segmenting modules, we optimize the input traffic for fine-tuning.
 These optimized inputs can be further enhanced through the use of labels and guidance, which are typically applied in two ways for understanding and generation tasks.
-For understanding tasks, a linear classifier is trained based on the representation of the [cls] token (called as the [cls] way).
-For generation tasks, the targeted tokens are generated based on the last token of the input (called as the text2text way).
+For understanding tasks, a linear classifier is trained based on the representation of the [cls] token (called the [cls] way).
+For generation tasks, the targeted tokens are generated based on the last token of the input (called the text2text way).
 However, with these two ways, there are two limitations.

 On one hand, these two ways rely solely on the representation of a single token (i.e., [cls] token and the last token), thereby rendering field shuffling ineffective.
 To tackle this limitation, we include a quick retraining with shuffled data from the corresponding dataset (as illustrated in Figure \ref{fig:framework}), based on Eq.(\ref{eq:loss1}).
 Note that, to keep consistency with the vocabulary of the pretraining process, we do not use special tokens or packet segmenting during the retraining process.